gajus/roarr/README.md

 * `@` prefixed value denotes the name of the package.
 * `#` prefixed value denotes the namespace.

+The `roarr pretty-print` CLI program is using the context property names suggested in the [conventions](#conventions) to pretty-print the logs for the developer inspection purposes.

-Explore other CLI options using `roar --help`.
+Explore other CLI commands and options using `roar --help`.

 ## Transports